 Fuel taxes are designated as a type of Energy tax.
 Estimates of fuel taxes follow along similar lines to non-fuel taxes outlined above subject to a few notable differences.
-Firstly, the business versus household distribution of a Fuel tax is computed from PCE data.
-For their own purposes PCE within the National Accounts separately allocate fuel taxes to businesses or households.
-We take the relative proportions of these amounts and apply it to each tax, e.g excise duty on Petrol (light hydrocarbon oils) - PCE data is not directly used in our computations as our tax amounts are compiled on an accruals basis while taxes in PCE are based on a receipts, the differences are however small.
-The business portion of the tax is then estimated using the UT procedure outlined above (with households excluded) for fuels for heating or powering stationary machinery.
-For motor vehicle uses fuel taxes (Petrol and Diesel) are estimated using weights derived from CO2 Emissions data available internally in Environment division in CSO.
-Annual CO2 Emissions data are also available by NACE Rev. 2 sector.
-Here the fuel weights, labelled fw, are straightforwardly computed from the value amount of emissions, labelled $e_j$ , as in industry f (f = $1 \cdots f$ ) as
+Firstly, the business versus household distribution of a fuel tax is computed from Personal Consumption Expenditure data.
+For their own purposes Personal Consumption Expenditure within the National Accounts separately allocate fuel taxes to businesses or households.
+We take the relative proportions of these amounts and apply it to each tax, e.g excise duty on petrol (light hydrocarbon oils) - Personal Consumption Expenditure data is not directly used in our computations as our tax amounts are compiled on an accrual's basis while taxes in Personal Consumption Expenditure are based on receipts, the differences are however small.
+The business portion of the tax is then estimated using the Use table procedure outlined above (with households excluded) for fuels for heating or powering stationary machinery.
+Motor vehicle fuel taxes are estimated using weights derived from the BEU survey results from 2009 forward - BEU results by fuel-type (petrol or auto-diesel) are available by NACE Rev. 2 (2-digit division level).
+Here the fuel weights, labelled fw, are straightforwardly computed from the estimated value of BEU fuel-type, labelled e_j , in industry f (f = 1 ··· f) as